-A repurchase of our own shares for cancellation through a stock exchange; it is subject to the various rules of the relevant exchanges and securities commissions.
+A program for the repurchase of our own common shares, for cancellation through a stock exchange, that is subject to the various rules of the relevant stock exchange and securities commission.

 Notional amount

 The contract amount used as a reference point to calculate payments for derivatives.